Pain, burning, frequency of urination with pyuria and bacteria in urine.

 DO NOT TREAT ASYMPTOMATIC BACTIURIA.
 Stop.
 Really.
-And altered mental status in the eldery does count as a sypmtom.
-It does nothing and long term increases the rates of symptomatic disease.
+And altered mental status in the elderly does not count as a symptom.
+Treating does nothing and long term increases the rates of symptomatic disease.
 We have known this for years not but no one seems to pay attention (PubMed).

 If you have a patient with urosepsis, get blood cultures.
 About 7% of the time you will grow something other than the urine bug in the blood (PubMed).

 Manipulation of the urinary tract, sex, foley, stones (sex with one of the Rolling Stones who has a foley).
 Bladder prolapse, condom catheter use, diabetes, diaphragm use, functional or mental impairment, lack of circumcision, lack of urination after intercourse, neurogenic bladder, pregnancy, previous urinary tract infection, prostatic enlargement, renal transplantation, sexual intercourse, spermicidal contraceptive jellies, urethral catheterization, urinary tract obstruction including stones, urologic instrumentation or surgery.

 Sadly, stone removal may not result in a decrease in infections (PubMed).